 Friendly Visiting Volunteer

 Happiness and companionship are such important parts of our lives and very important aspects of Alzheimer care.
-Our friendly visitors go to residential homes, nursing homes, long-term care facilities or visit our clients via online platforms such as ZOOM and provide our clients with companionship and meaningful interaction.
+Our friendly visitors go to residential homes, nursing homes, and long-term care facilities or visit our clients via online platforms such as ZOOM and provide our clients with companionship and meaningful interaction.
 Friendly Visiting Volunteers can now report their volunteer hours using our volunteer time sheet.

 Brain Wave Café Volunteer

-The Brain Wave Café volunteer assists the program facilitator to implement the social recreation programs offered to our clients and care partners.
-Cafés are offered in 5 local communities and are safe place for clients of our organization to come together with their community, share a cup of coffee, discuss the experiences and participate in meaningful brain stimulating activities.
+The Brain Wave Café volunteer assists the program facilitator in implementing the social recreation programs offered to our clients and care partners.
+Cafés are offered in 4 local communities and are a safe place for clients of our organization to come together with their community, share a cup of coffee, discuss their experiences, and participate in meaningful brain-stimulating activities.

 This customer support role is a very important part of our fundraising!
-This volunteer position allows us to make money for our many programs and services at the Alzheimer Society.
+This volunteer position allows us to raise funds for our many programs and services at the Alzheimer Society.
 Volunteers are asked to commit 2.5 hours monthly or biweekly.

-These volunteers help in all aspects of the events, such as planning, marketing and day-of-event assistance.
-Volunteers are crucial at all of the events we hold during the year including our Walk for Alzheimer's, and the Peter Saracino Alzheimer Golf Classic.
+These volunteers help in all aspects of events, such as planning, marketing, and day-of-event assistance.
+Volunteers are crucial for the major fundraising events we hold including our Walk for Alzheimer's and the Peter Saracino Alzheimer Golf Classic.
 We are always looking for committee members to help with event organization.

 Early Stage Program Volunteer